Exile DBThis page contains information on Exile DB for veterinary use.

 To prepare the application mixture, add a portion of the required amount of water to the spray tank and with agitation, add Exile® DB Insecticide.

 Complete filling tank with balance of water needed.
 Maintain sufficient agitation during both mixing and application.
-Exile® DB Insecticide may also be used with other pesticides.
+Exile® DB Insecticide may also be used with other pesticides and/or fertilizer solutions.
 Please see “Compatibility” section of the label.
 When tank mixtures of Exile® DB Insecticide and other pesticides are involved, prepare the tank mixture as recommended above and follow suggested “Mixing Order” below.

 Mixing Order: When pesticide mixtures are needed, add wettable powders or wettable granules first, Exile® DB Insecticide and other suspension concentrate (flowable) products second, and emulsifiable concentrates last.
 Ensure good agitation as each component is added.
 Do not add an additional component until the previous is thoroughly mixed.
+If a fertilizer solutions is added, a fertilizer/pesticide compatibility agent may be needed.
 Maintain constant agitation during both mixing and application to ensure uniformity of spray mixture.

 Test compatibility of the intended mixture before adding Exile® DB Insecticide to the spray or mix tank.
 Add proportionate amounts of each ingredient in the appropriate order to a pint or quart jar, cap, shake for 5 minutes, and let set for 5 minutes.
 Do not use a mixture when poor mixing or formation of precipitates that do not readily redisperse indicates an incompatible mixture.